Curious about Deep Learning? Read on for a mathematics and jargon free crash course in Deep Learning and Artificial Neural Networks!

 In the above facial recognition example we have three Hidden Layers.
 Each of these aggregates and recombines features from the previous layer.

 A drawback of Deep Learning is that the feature representations in Hidden Layers are not always human readable like the above example.
 This means that it can be extremely difficult to get insight into what a Deep Learning ANN delivers a specific result, especially if ANN is working in more than 3 dimensions.

 Many Deep Learning Architectures exist.
 These are all based on ANNs, but have specific optimatisations that make them good for certain use cases.
 Some examples:

 - Convolutional Neural Networks (CNNs): The most popular solution for Image Processing due to their ability to handle spatial data, CNNs also have a more efficient structure and require less processing power than MLPs.

-- Recurrent Neural Networks (RNNs): Built for sequential data and therefore popular for Natural Language Processing.
+- Recurrent Neural Networks (RNNs): These are built for sequential data and are therefore popular for Natural Language Processing.

 - Hybrid Models: Combining different type of ANNs can unlock complex use cases, such as combining CNN and RNN to process a sequence of images or frames in a video stream.

 One of the cool aspects of Deep Learning is the possibility of Transfer Learning.
 Transfer Learning is where you copy a previously trained Deep Learning model and retrain it for another task.
 This can be a shortcut to getting a new model quickly up and running, or for dealing with use cases with small amounts of training data.

 For Transfer Learning to succeed the new use case needs to share learned features with the new use case.
 You won't be able to retrain a facial recognition model to perfom text classification, for example, but you might be able to use it for other Image Processing tasks.

 Deep Learning has many potential applications, including Computer Vision, Natural Language Processing, Pattern Recognition.
 Process Optimisation, Feature Extraction and much more.